Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Numerical Results of QAOA

-We present experiment results in this section.
-We evaluate our compiler with two types of graphs, 3-regular graphs and the Erdős–Rényi random graphs.
-We compare compilers with different optimization techniques.
-We also study how the Iceberg-encoded circuit helps us better understand the QAOA algorithm and issues arising from the Iceberg code.
+Experimental results are presented in this section, focusing on two types of graphs: 3-regular graphs and Erdős--Rényi random graphs.
+The compiler is evaluated using various optimization techniques, and comparisons are made between different compiler configurations.
+Additionally, the encoded circuit is analyzed to gain deeper insights into the QAOA algorithm and to identify issues related to the Iceberg code.